Old Greyhound Terminal (Washington, D.C.): Decline

 By the 1970s, the terminal had lost most of the elegance and charm of the 1940s.
-Bus transportation had lost it glamour and the station reflected this.
+Bus transportation had lost its glamour and the station reflected this.
 This is how a journalist from the Washington Post described the terminal in 1973:

 It's that bus station smell.
 It hits you just past the fingerprinty glass doors, just one step into the waiting room ... - the stale, sweet, sooty urban smell of cigar smoke, old sweat and carbon monoxide; the tart, grimy smell of winos, and the starchy air of the cafeteria, like the mess hall of a troop ship, with that same hourless quality of mass travel anywhere in America ...

 Same smell of any bus station, same air-brake sighs and diesel groans, same crowd in the waiting room, slouched in the plastic seats with the bolted-on TV sets that nobody watches.

 The population has also changed.
 While there are still some travelers and servicemen, there are also many locals trying to earn some money legally and illegally.
 Hustling, drugs and homelessness were major issues and it impacted the safety of passengers.
 Guards and police officers were on duty to keep order the terminal was in decline.